Cultural impact of Gilbert and Sullivan: Musical theatre and comedy

 Sullivan was also admired and copied by early composers such as Ivan Caryll, Lionel Monckton, Victor Herbert, George Gershwin, Jerome Kern, Ivor Novello, and Andrew Lloyd Webber.
 Noël Coward wrote:

 According to theatre historian John Kenrick, H.M.S.
 Pinafore, in particular, "became an international sensation, reshaping the commercial theater in both England and the United States."
-Adaptations of The Mikado, Pinafore and The Gondoliers have played on Broadway or the West End, including The Hot Mikado (1939; Hot Mikado played in the West End in 1995), George S. Kaufman's 1945 Hollywood Pinafore, the 1975 animated film Dick Deadeye, or Duty Done and, more recently,Gondoliers (2001; a Mafia-themed adaptation) and Pinafore Swing (2004), each of which was first produced at the Watermill Theatre, in which the actors also served as the orchestra, playing the musical instruments.
+Adaptations of The Mikado, Pinafore and The Gondoliers have played on Broadway or the West End, including The Hot Mikado (1939; Hot Mikado played in the West End in 1995), George S. Kaufman's 1945 Hollywood Pinafore, the 1975 animated film Dick Deadeye, or Duty Done and, more recently,Gondoliers (2001; a Mafia-themed adaptation) and Pinafore Swing (2004), the last two of which were first produced at the Watermill Theatre, in which the actors also served as the orchestra, playing the musical instruments.
 Looser adaptations include Memphis Bound (1945).
 Shows that use G&S songs to tell the story of the Gilbert and Sullivan partnership include a 1938 Broadway show, Knights of Song, and a 1975 West End show called Tarantara!
-Tarantara!
+Tarantara!, Sullivan and Gilbert (1982) and The Savoyards by Donald Madgwick (1971).
+The play Dr Sullivan and Mr Gilbert fictionalises the Gilbert and Sullivan partnership.
 Many other musicals parody or pastiche the operas.

 However, the influence of Gilbert and Sullivan goes beyond musical theatre to comedy in general.
 Professor Carolyn Williams notes: "The influence of Gilbert and Sullivan – their wit and sense of irony, the send ups of politics and contemporary culture – goes beyond musical theater to comedy in general.
 Allusions to their work have made their way into our own popular culture".
 According to Gilbert and Sullivan expert and enthusiast Ian Bradley: